monoprosito/holbertonschool-higher_level_programming/README.md

 <h1 align="center">Holberton School Higher-Level Programming</h1>
-This repository stores my solutions to the incredible high-level programming projects I did at Holberton Campus and they are written in Python programming language.
+This repository stores my solutions to the amazing high-level programming projects I did at the Holberton Campus, most projects are written in Python programming language, but some projects contain something in C and SQL programming language.

 ---